The kinetic origin of the fluid helicity -- a symmetry in the kinetic phase space: Gauge symmetry of the moment (fluid) reduction

-We call the gauge group generated by $\ad^*_{\partial_f C} = [\partial_f C, \circ ]^*$ the \emph{helicity group}.
 Notice that the proof of Theorem\,\ref{theorem:helicity_transformation} only invokes the fact that $C$ is a Casimir (invariant independent of the Hamiltonian) of the sub-algebra $\mathfrak{V}_F$; we did not use the explicit form of the helicity $C$.
 We can also demonstrate (\ref{gauge-transformation}) by direct calculation using the relation (\ref{helicity_derivative}) of the helicity $C$; let us see how that works out.
 Denoting the perturbation as $\tilde{f}=[ \partial_f {C}, f ]^* $ and putting $\bomega = \bOmega/\rho$, we observe

 And, for $j=1,2,3$,